Jackson66124/Dog-Sitting-Web-Application/README.md

 # Dog-Sitting-Web-Application
-Full stack web application created for a dog sitting business
+Full stack web application created for a dog sitting business.
+The application runs with a mySQL database on local host 3306.